 The East Panhandle Bear Management Unit includes Bay, Calhoun, Franklin, Gadsden, Gulf, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, and Washington counties and contains the Apalachicola subpopulation, named after the Apalachicola National Forest.
 The plan’s objectives for the East Panhandle BMU are to maintain the current bear subpopulation with the necessary habitat to support them, create forested connections with the West Panhandle and Big Bend BMUs, and to reduce human-bear conflicts, vehicle-related bear deaths, and habitat fragmentation.
 In 2002, the FWC estimated 411 to 653 bears lived in East Panhandle subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2015, the FWC estimated there to be an average of 1,080 bears in the East Panhandle BMU.

 In April and May 2014, FWC held six public meetings in the East Panhandle BMU in the cities of Bristol, Tallahassee, Panama City, Perry, Carrabelle, and Port St. Joe.
 At the meetings, participants and staff had open discussions about bears and bear management in the panhandle of Florida.
 Using an application process, the attendees were narrowed down to be a part of the East Panhandle Bear Stakeholder Group (BSG).
 BSGs are comprised of local businesses, waste service providers, law enforcement, FWC staff, residents, and government officials from cities, counties, and the state.
 BSG meetings will continue into the future being held several times a year.

 Missed the public meetings but still want to be part of the Bear Stakeholder Group?
 Email us at: BearPlan@MyFWC.com